hyperquantum/PMP/README.txt

 Only a list of ideas.
 No promises!

- * Button in remote to manually add more tracks from dynamic mode
  * 'Trim queue' button in remote
  * Differentiate between different users by having them authenticate themselves
  * Public mode / personal mode